isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yard/index.md

 Since it is formulated with natural ingredients, the product is safe for use in areas with plants, pets, and people.
 This implies that while it helps to control snakes, it will not harm them.

 From the label, you will see that the manufacturing company recommends 8-inch bands.
-This means you cannot do much with just four pounds of the product.�However, this is not a big deal since the product is relatively inexpensive.
+This means you cannot do much with just four pounds of the product.However, this is not a big deal since the product is relatively inexpensive.

 Though it might serve your needs, the product is a bit ineffective in the rainy seasons, so you might need to reapply after every downpour.